nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### What is Review adding feature about?

-The Add Review mechanism is facilitated by `AddressBook`.
+The add review mechanism is facilitated by `AddressBook`.
 This feature enhances `AddressBook` by allowing to store not only `Stall`, but also `Review`.
 This is stored internally as a `UniqueStallList` and `UniqueReviewList`. `Review` requires a `Stall` as `Review` is stored in `Stall`.
 Additionally, the feature implements the following operations:

 * `AddressBook#addReview(Review)` —  Adds the `Review` to `UniqueReviewList`